How your nervous system shapes your need for connection

 It is the emotional experience of not been understood, seen and valued on a deeper level.
 This is why people who are a part of tight-knit communities can feel quite lonely when they feel like part of who they are is not accepted by the group.

-Another reason is that you have internal barriers to connection.
-Because while we crave deep connection, we also have a fear of vulnerability.
+While most of us crave deep connections, we also have a shared deep fear of vulnerability.
 Or rather, the fear of judgment and abandonment that come with vulnerability.
 When you have wounds from the past, connection can be challenging as you may interpret things like someone´s tone of voice, body language and facial expressions through the lens of that wound.

 Perhaps your nervous system is not open to receiving the connection you could have, because it doesn´t feel safe to let your guard down.